Other Functions

 Result:

-Accepts a UInt64 number.
-Interprets it as a MAC address in big endian.
-Returns a string containing the corresponding MAC address in the format AA:BB:CC:DD:EE:FF (colon-separated numbers in hexadecimal form).
+Interprets a UInt64 number as a MAC address in big endian format.
+Returns the corresponding MAC address in format AA:BB:CC:DD:EE:FF (colon-separated numbers in hexadecimal form) as string.

 The inverse function of MACNumToString.
 If the MAC address has an invalid format, it returns 0.

-Accepts a MAC address in the format AA:BB:CC:DD:EE:FF (colon-separated numbers in hexadecimal form).
-Returns the first three octets as a UInt64 number.
+Given a MAC address in format AA:BB:CC:DD:EE:FF (colon-separated numbers in hexadecimal form), returns the first three octets as a UInt64 number.
 If the MAC address has an invalid format, it returns 0.

 getSizeOfEnumType(value)